WRITING & CURATION

 For his bestselling book The New Antiquarians: At Home with Young Collectors, Michael drew on over a decade of antiques advocacy to spotlight a rising generation of collectors whose spirited interiors are resetting the conversation around historic art and design.

-ANTIQUES EVANGELISM
+EVANGELISM

 EDITORIAL & CREATIVE DIRECTION